 Is it harder, to give up a genetics, as a traditional surrogate?

 If you know me well , you’ll know that I often get on my high horse when I hear misinformation spread about IVF, donor conception or surrogacy.
-Traditional surrogacy is a favourite topic – I often hear that it’s illegal, despite it being legal across Australia other than in the ACT.
+Traditional surrogacy is a favourite topic – I often hear that it’s illegal, despite it being legal across Australia.
 Why do people think it’s illegal?
 I think it’s because many people cannot fathom a woman willingly giving away a child where she is the genetic mother.
 Surrogacy is easier to understand perhaps, if we believe the surrogate is not giving away her genetic child.

 So, what does the law actually say?

-Traditional surrogacy is legal in all states, and not legislated in the Northern Territory.
-ACT intended parents cannot enter into a traditional surrogacy arrangement because the legislation provides that the surrogate must not be a genetic parent of the child.
+Traditional surrogacy is legal in all states and territories in Australia.
 Victorian legislation provides that an ART provider (IVF clinic) cannot assist with a surrogacy arrangement unless approval has been sought from the Patient Review Panel – and the criteria for PRP approval includes that the surrogate is not providing her own oocyte (egg) for the surrogacy arrangement.
 This leaves most traditional surrogacy arrangements in Victoria to conceive without the assistance of an ART provider – via home insemination.

 How common is traditional surrogacy?

-This is a difficult question, but the short answer is that it is not common.
-We think about 1 in 8 surrogacy arrangements are traditional surrogacy – and given there are only about 60-80 surrogacy births in Australia each year, that means only a handful are traditional surrogacy.
+About 15% of surrogacy arrangements in Australia involve traditional surrogacy – and given there are about 120 surrogacy births in Australia each year, that means about 15-20 involve traditional surrogacy.

 Is it harder to give up genetics?